-Should I make a claim or reach a negotiated settlement?
+Should I make a disability discrimination claim or reach a negotiated settlement?

 Whether you should make a claim against your employer or not can be a difficult decision to make.
 You may be reluctant to make it out of fear of upsetting people.
 You may also be worried that making a claim may cause you more stress than you are already suffering, and may not want to risk damaging your career, or experience judgment.